marcdotson/data-5600/notes/notes.md

 discussing with a neighbor, raising hands, speed dialogue, and whiteboarding concepts.

-- Slow down, visualize/illustrate – especially with code, ask questions, activities
+- Slow down and illustrate – especially with case, code, questions, and activities

 - Use minimal scales for grades (e.g., “Excellent,” “Good,” “Needs Improvement”)

 - Create rubrics as a set of guiding questions rather than a checklist

 - Learn names so you can call on students to share

 - Create QR code for adding me on LinkedIn

+- Speed dating to explain concepts

+- Produce a meme to summarize a concept

-# Week 01 (Aug 25, 27; Jan 5, 7; May 4, 6)
+## Week 01 (Aug 25, 27; Jan 5, 7; May 4, 6)

 - Regression and Machine Learning (Aug 25; Jan 5; May 4)
 - Modeling Workflow (Aug 27; Jan 7; May 6)

-# Week 02 (Sept 3; Jan 12, 14; May 11, 13)
+## Week 02 (Sept 3; Jan 12, 14; May 11, 13)

 - Decisions and Data (Sept 3; Jan 12; May 11)

-# Week 03 (Sept 8, 10; Jan 21; May 18, 20)
+## Week 03 (Sept 8, 10; Jan 21; May 18, 20)

 ## Probability and Statistics (Sept 8; Jan 14; May 13)

-A probabilistic approach to machine learning enhances the principled, unifying framework provided by decision theory.
-This includes Bayesian statistics, where we treat all unknowns as random variables and can directly use probability distributions to quantify uncertainty in our estimates, and frequentist statistics, where we treat data as random and indirectly use probability distributions to quantify uncertainty in our estimates.
-The direct, Bayesian approach is arguably more intuitive, especially for applied students, while the indirect, frequentist approach is less computationally intensive.
-The hope is that introducing them in contrast and as complements will enhance student understanding of modeling generally and combat the problem of student overfitting to a set list of procedures.
+- Decision -\> Data -\> Probability -\> Statistics
+- Finish translating the data story into a formal probability model

+## Probability

+- Probability as a unifying framework for machine learning (PML p.
+1)

+- Branch of mathematics, statisticans as applied probabilists

+- Simplified set theory

+- Axioms (with reference to states of the world as events)

+- Marginal, joint, and conditional probabilities

+- CLT, LLN, Bayes rule, etc.

+- Frequentist (objective) vs. Bayesian (subjective) interpretations of probability

+- Frequentist probabilities are connected to the frequencies of events in large samples (uncertainty is premised on imaginary resampling of data, probability as frequency assumes symmetry and repeatability)

+- Bayesiam probabilities are a property of information, not the world, and we use randomness to descrebe our uncertainty in the face of incomplete knowledge

+- Probability distributions, including supports and densities/masses

+- Random variables

+- Use an experiment to illustrate the difference between random and fixed variables: Need something fixed to learn about the random variable

+- Discrete and continuous uniform distributions – use Monte Carlo to illustrate?
+(PML p.
+71-72)

+- Normal/Gaussian distribution; Any process that addds together random values from the same distribution converges to a normal distribution;
+  Why Normal?
+(PML p.
+60)

+- Binomial distribution

+## Statistics

+- Use the three column summary for ML

+- Descriptive statistics (EDA)

+- Expectations, conditional expectation; Means, variance, standard deviation, mode, limitations of summaries (PML p.
+43)

+- Inferential statistics (interpretable/parametric modeling)

+- Points, intervals, and distributions

+- Learning parameters from data, estimating parameters, model fitting, training, calibration

+- Statistical decision theory (use extracted information to choose an action)

 - Probability as uncertainty: directly and indirectly, Bayesian and frequentist (PML p.
 33)